-Prerequisite(s): 'C' grade or better in CGP 145, or CGP 145 concurrently or departmental permission.
+Prerequisite(s): A grade of C or better in CGP 145, or CGP 145 concurrently or departmental permission.

 A study of the design and development of websites using HTML editors (such as Microsoft Visual Studio or Adobe Dreamweaver), graphics packages and multimedia packages.
 The student will learn to create and deploy professional-grade websites.
 Course Fee.